FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/index.md

 local information within one basic block isn't enough, because we cannot know for sure if the variable defined in one basic block is going to be used anywhere later in the program.
-This judgement urges us to look at the program globally and use global analysis, looking among all the basic blocks and all the instructions within one function.
+This judgement urges us to look at the program globally and use global analysis, looking among all the basic blocks and the transitions (arrow) among them within one function.

 It is possible that an elimination of one variable can introduce more dead assignments.
 In the <c @click="browseDCE(4)">fourth</c> example, we can see that